Iraneus/betamedneed/advantages.md

 Users get invitations to events and training on medical facility management and patient care.

-MedNeed helps users to learn about recent medical advances.
+Users get opportunities to learn about recent medical advances.

-MedNeed helps ensure improved medical care delivery, especially for clinics and pharmacies in local communities.